ApostolicDA/roas-analytics-sql/README.md

 ## Problem Statement

-Marketing teams often invest across multiple channels without clear visibility into which campaigns generate the highest return on ad spend (ROAS) or acquire high-value customers.
-This lack of insight can lead to inefficient budget allocation, high customer acquisition costs, and missed opportunities to retain loyal clients.
+Marketing teams often invest across multiple channels without clear visibility into which campaigns generate the highest return on ad spend (ROAS) or attract high-value customers.
+This lack of insight can result in inefficient budget allocation, high customer acquisition costs, and missed revenue opportunities.

+## Objective: Develop a SQL-based analytics solution that:

+* Measures campaign performance and profitability across channels.

+* Identifies high-value customers and at-risk segments using LTV and churn analysis.

+* Provides actionable insights to optimize marketing spend, improve retention, and drive measurable business impact.

 ## Executive Summary
 ### Marketing Analytics & ROI Optimization